Alluxio/alluxio/docs/Configuration-Settings.md

   <td>tachyon.host.resolution.timeout.ms</td>
   <td>5000</td>
   <td>During startup of Master and Worker processes Tachyon needs to ensure that they are listening
-    on externally visible and reachable host names.
+    on externally resolvable and reachable host names.
 To do this Tachyon will automatically attempt to select an appropriate host name if one was not explicitly specified.
 This represents the maximum amount of time spent waiting to determine if a candidate host name is resolvable over the network.</td>